gramineproject/graphene/Documentation/oldwiki/Graphene-Manifest-Syntax.md

 ## Basic Syntax

-A manifest file is an application-specific configuration file that specifies the environment and resources for running a Graphene library OS instance.
-A manifest file is a text file, containing entries separated by _line breaks_.
+A manifest file is an application-specific configuration text file that specifies the environment and resources for running an application inside Graphene.
+A manifest file contains entries separated by line breaks.
 Each configuration entry consists of a key and a value.
 Whitespaces before/after the key and before/after the value are ignored.
-The value can be written in quotes, indicating that the value should be assigned to this string verbatim, or be unquoted.
+The value can be written in quotes, indicating that the value should be assigned to this string verbatim.
 (The quotes syntax is useful for values with leading/trailing whitespaces, e.g. `" SPACES! "`.)
 Each entry must be in the following format:

     [Key][.Key][.Key] = [Value]  or  [Key][.Key][.Key] = "[Value]"

-Comments can be inlined in a manifest, by preceding them with a _sharp sign (#)_.
-Any text after a _sharp sign (#)_ will be considered part of a comment and discarded while loading the manifest file.
+Comments can be inlined in a manifest by starting them with a sharp sign (`# comment`).
+Any text after a sharp sign will be considered part of a comment and discarded while loading the manifest file.

 ## Loader-related (Required by PAL)

-### Executable (REQUIRED)
+### Executable

     loader.exec=[URI]